Herman A. Lawson

-Herman Albert "Ace" Lawson (December 24, 1916 – May 9, 1995) was a former Sacramento, California city councilman, Fresno State University football standout, highly decorated U.S. Army Air Force/U.S. Air Force officer, combat fighter pilot, and combat flight instructor with the 332nd Fighter Group's 99th Pursuit Squadron, best known as the Tuskegee Airmen or "Red Tails".
-He was one of 1,007 documented Tuskegee Airmen Pilots.
+Herman Albert "Ace" Lawson (December 24, 1916 – May 9, 1995) was an American soldier and politician.
+He served with the Tuskegee Airmen during World War II, and later served as a city councilman of Sacramento, California.

 The Tuskegee Airmen's aircraft had distinctive markings that led to the name, "Red Tails."

-During World War II, Lawson earned the Silver Star, the Distinguished Service Cross, and the Distinguished Flying Cross for aerial action on October 4, 1944.

 Early life

-Lawson was born on December 24, 1916, in Fowler, California, Fresno County He was the son of Herman Lawson (1885–1935), an Oklahoma native, and Frances Anne Walker Lawson (June 30, 1881 - April 24, 1961).

-Lawson attended Marysville High School, where he garnered the nickname "Ace" as its star football player.
+Lawson was born on December 24, 1916, in Fowler, California.
+He attended Marysville High School, where he garnered the nickname "Ace" as its star football player.

 In the late 1930s after a year in the Civilian Conservation Corp, Lawson attended Fresno State University, one of three African American students there at the time.
 While at Fresno, Lawson became the first African American to play four years of football there.
 He also served as the Fresno Football team's official photographer.
 A prolific athlete, Lawson was also Fresno's collegiate Light Heavyweight Boxing champion, a letterman in Basketball, and a letterman in track and field.

 At Fresno, Lawson met and later married fellow student Pearl Lee Johnson Lawson, an aspiring teacher.
 The Lawsons had seven children: Betty Lawson Davis, Patricia Lawson, Gloria Lawson-Riddle, Yvonne Lawson, Thomas Lawson, Tracey Lawson, and a child who died as an infant.

 After riding on an aircraft with a pilot friend, Lawson became interested in becoming a pilot and joining the U.S. Army Air Corps.
 Lawson became one of the first African Americans in Northern California to earn a Private Pilot license.
 He also built his own functioning gliders.